UBCEnvision/UBCEnvision.github.io/_pages/recruitment.md

 permalink: /recruitment/
 ---

-Welcome to our recruitment page for 2020/2021!
+Welcome to our recruitment page for 2021/2022!
 You can find a timeline of our important deadlines and application forms here.

-The applications for the 2020/2021 year are open for certain projects!
+The applications for the 2021/2022 year are open for certain projects!
 Check our Facebook page and leave a like for updates on projects, member activities and future registrations dates!
 Feel free to explore Envision and its projects, or email us at [contact@ubcenvision.com](mailto:contact@ubcenvision.com) for any enquiries.

+Applications are open from August 21 to September 12, and projects will be having info sessions on September 8 and 9

 <!--
 ## Recruitment Timeline